SharpConsoleUI Rendering Pipeline

 }

-ANSI Optimization: Color Runs
+ANSI Optimization: Color Runs (used in diagnostic and test output)

 • Tracks current foreground/background colors